menu

 Demographics

-The education level of Bellevue citizens is a little higher than the average for US cities and towns: 24.11% of adults in Bellevue have at least a bachelor's degree.
+The population of Bellevue overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Bellevue, 24.11% have at least a bachelor's degree.

 Bellevue is an extremely ethnically-diverse city.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White.
 Bellevue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.90% of the city’s residents.
 Important ancestries of people in Bellevue include German, English, Irish, European, and Scandinavian.